 What’s the difference between being a numismatist and a coin collector?
 Find out why many people are both!

 Millions of coin collectors are being brought together thanks to social network sites.
-Check out 5 coin collecting social network sites that’ll make your hobby even more fun.
+Check out 5 coin collecting forums that’ll make your hobby even more fun.

 The numismatic holiday of National Coin Week is a great time to learn more about the hobby of coin collecting.

 Trying to earn a coin collecting merit badge?
 Here are all the coin collecting merit badge requirements Boy Scouts must meet to earn a coin collecting merit badge!

 If you are looking for a job and like coin collecting, you might be interested in checking out the American Numismatic Association’s job board – they might just have a position waiting for you!

 Coin collecting clubs give you a place to talk about coins.
 There are also usually chances to learn and to promote the hobby of coin collecting.